top of page

 Wildlife Internship

-• Work hands-on in the rehabilitation of many wildlife species including small mammals, birds, raptors, and raccoons.
+• Work hands-on in the rehabilitation of many wildlife species including small mammals, reptiles, amphibians, some birds, coyotes, and raccoons.

 • Interns will work on capture and restraint methods to assist the public when encountering injured wildlife safely so as to not cause any further injury to the animal.

-• The animal issues are endless of what we do.
+• Public education is a huge part of our work.
 We teach people to appreciate wildlife and help them do what is needed to not harm the wildlife that is found.

 • Included in this internship is helping to keep a database of calls to use in data analysis.